-Hedley Hall: help save an angel in the north
+Hedley Hall: thank you for helping us save this angel in the north

 Hedley Hall’s ancient wooded valley is a heavenly place – a real angel in the north!